vaadin/flow-components/vaadin-button-flow-parent/README.md

 ## Running the component demo
 Run from the command line:
-- `mvn -pl vaadin-button-flow-demo -Pwar install jetty:run`
+- `mvn -pl vaadin-button-flow-demo -Pwar install jetty:run-war`

 Then navigate to `http://localhost:9998/vaadin-button` to view the demo.